andrewtdinh/ai-playwright-triage-js/README.md

 - Stepper: Validate → Save → Generate → Run → Analyze → Report
 - Live logs, inline errors, copy stdout/stderr
 - “Open report” CTA when available
+- Report tabs:
+  - AI Analysis (embedded `ai-report.html`)
+  - Traditional Report (embedded Playwright HTML report)
+- Fix with AI button for failed tests:
+  - Auto-applies changes, re-runs the test, and shows a fix summary

 **Safety / UX**
 - Custom confirm modal for deletes
 - Buttons disabled during runs

+### AI Story Assistant

+The UI includes an AI Story Assistant wizard that helps craft stories in a structured format:

+- Collects requirements, selectors/UI elements, path/steps, and expected outcome
+- Generates a story that fits the editor format
+- Inserts the story directly into the editor

+Use it when you want consistent story structure or faster authoring.

+### Fix with AI

+When a test fails, the Report section lists failed tests with a **Fix with AI** button.

+What it does:

+- Sends full context to the server (test file, stdout/stderr, error context, related story)
+- Auto-applies the updated test file
+- Creates a backup in `tests/.ai-backups/`
+- Re-runs the fixed test and shows a short fix summary in the Run Console

+Requires `OPENAI_API_KEY` to be set on the server.

 ### Generate tests from your stories